slidevjs/slidev/docs/guide/index.md

 ## Markdown Syntax

 Slidev reads your `slides.md` file under your project root and converts them into slides.
-Whenever you made changes to it, the content of the slides will be updated immediately.
+Whenever you make changes to it, the content of the slides will be updated immediately.
 For example:

 ````md
 # Slidev